Why can't the young guns stop Djokovic?

 Djokovic has long appreciated the need to take care of his body to prolong his career and achieve success into his 30s.

-He has regularly cited changing to a gluten-free diet over a decade ago as a recipe for his success.
+He has regularly cited changing to a gluten-free diet more than a decade ago as a recipe for his success.

-While he does not consider himself a vegan, Djokovic steers clear of eating meats, fish and other animal-based products.
+While he does not consider himself a vegan, Djokovic steers clear of eating meat, fish and other animal-based products.

 Taking up yoga and a daily routine of stretches has been key in helping maintain the extraordinary elasticity which he continues to show when chasing down balls on the court.